 his predisposition towards these elements, as some of his early

 compositions dating before their acquaintance attest.
-Such as Ricordanza, which was said to be Chopinesque was actually written before
+Such as Ricordanza, which many had labeled Chopinesque, was actually written before

 he ever met Chopin!

-It was he who devised the Piano Recital and as such he faced the
+It was Liszt who devised the Piano Recital, and as such, he faced the

 piano sideways to enhance the audience's visual and acoustic experience.

-This standard of today was unheard of before Liszt.
-Previously soloists
+This standard practice today was unheard of before Liszt.
+Previously, soloists

 were expected to share the stage with singers and an orchestra.